holochain/docs-pages/src/pages/get-building/index.md

 Holochain uses a hash function called blake2b.
 You can play with [an online blake2b hash generator](https://toolkitbay.com/tkb/tool/BLAKE2b_512) to see how changing content a tiny bit alters the hash.
 Try hashing `hi` and then `Hi` and compare their hashes.

-#### EntryHash
+#### `EntryHash`

-If we hash an entry, we will generate its **EntryHash**.
-The EntryHash serves the following purposes:
+If we hash an entry, we will generate its **`EntryHash`**.
+The `EntryHash` serves the following purposes:

 * **Uniqueness:** The cryptographic hashing function ensures that each entry has a unique hash value, which helps to differentiate it from other entries on the network.
 * **Integrity verification:** `Hi` will always generate that same hash no matter who runs it through the hashing function.
-So when an entry is retrieved, its hash can be recalculated and compared with the stored EntryHash to ensure that a third party hasn't tampered with the data.
+So when an entry is retrieved, its hash can be recalculated and compared with the stored `EntryHash` to ensure that a third party hasn't tampered with the data.
-* **Efficient lookup:** The EntryHash is used as a key (essentially an address) in the network's storage system, called a distributed hash table (DHT), enabling efficient and decentralized storage and retrieval of entries.
+* **Efficient lookup:** The `EntryHash` is used as a key (essentially an address) in the network's storage system, called a distributed hash table (DHT), enabling efficient and decentralized storage and retrieval of entries.
-* **Collusion resistance:** The network peers who take responsibility for validating and storing an entry are chosen randomly based on the similarity of their IDs to the EntryHash.
+* **Collusion resistance:** The network peers who take responsibility for validating and storing an entry are chosen randomly based on the similarity of their IDs to the `EntryHash`.
 It would take a huge amount of computing power to generate a hash that would fall under the responsibility of a colluding peer.

-When you want to retrieve an entry, you can simply search for the corresponding EntryHash in the DHT, without needing to know who's storing it or what it contains.
+When you want to retrieve an entry, you can simply search for the corresponding `EntryHash` in the DHT, without needing to know who's storing it or what it contains.
 In essence, you retrieve content by asking others for it by ID.
-Your Holochain runtime reaches out to the (multiple) peers in the network responsible for that EntryHash, and one or more of those peers then serve the entry to you.
+Your Holochain runtime reaches out to the (multiple) peers in the network responsible for that `EntryHash`, and one or more of those peers then serve the entry to you.

 This is a key part of what enables Holochain applications to provide reliable access to data even when some peers are occasionally dropping offline.
 Each entry will have multiple peers making copies available on the network, so even if some devices drop off the network, you will usually still be able to retrieve a file from one of the other peers that is holding on to a copy.
-In fact, as devices responsible for serving a range of EntryHashes and their associated entries drop off the network, other backups of that content start getting made (on other devices) to improve the availability of data.
+In fact, as devices responsible for serving a range of `EntryHash`es and their associated entries drop off the network, other backups of that content start getting made (on other devices) to improve the availability of data.

 This also helps ensure the integrity of the data in the DHT.
 Because multiple random peers are called on to validate and store an entry, it's more likely that at least one honest peer will report a problem with an entry's integrity when you request it.

-#### ActionHash
+#### `ActionHash`

-If, instead, we hash an action (the metadata about a state change) we call the result an **ActionHash**.
+If, instead, we hash an action (the metadata about a state change) we call the result an **`ActionHash`**.

-ActionHashes play a similar role to EntryHashes.
+`ActionHash`es play a similar role to `EntryHash`es.
 However, because they contain different metadata, it helps to disambiguate identical entries written at different times by different agents.
-If ten different people in our Forum hApp write `Hi` as a post, the EntryHash of each of those posts will be identical (since the content is identical), but each ActionHash will be unique, because the Action includes not only the EntryHash of the associated ("Hi") entry, but also the Agent's public key, the ActionHash of the previous Action, and a timestamp.
+If ten different people in our Forum hApp write `Hi` as a post, the `EntryHash` of each of those posts will be identical (since the content is identical), but each `ActionHash` will be unique, because the Action includes not only the `EntryHash` of the associated ("Hi") entry, but also the Agent's public key, the `ActionHash` of the previous Action, and a timestamp.

-#### AgentPubKey
+#### `AgentPubKey`

 **Each agent in a network is identified by their cryptographic public key**, a unique number that's mathematically related to a private number that they hold on their machine.
 Public-key cryptography is a little complex for this guide -- it's enough to know that your private key signs your source chain actions, and those signatures paired with your public key allow others to verify that you are the one who authored those actions.

-An AgentPubKey isn't a hash, but it's the same length, and it's unique just like a hash.
+An `AgentPubKey` isn't a hash, but it's the same length, and it's unique just like a hash.
 So it can be used as a way of referring to an agent, like a user ID.

 #### Summary

-Whereas EntryHash is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, ActionHash is used to uniquely identify, store, and retrieve the action (metadata), which can provide information about the history and context of any associated entry (including what action preceded it).
-ActionHashes are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent's source chain.
+Whereas `EntryHash` is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, `ActionHash` is used to uniquely identify, store, and retrieve the action (metadata), which can provide information about the history and context of any associated entry (including what action preceded it). `ActionHash`es are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent's source chain.

-**Use EntryHash when** you want to link to or retrieve the actual content or data (e.g., when linking to a category in a forum application).
+**Use `EntryHash` when** you want to link to or retrieve the actual content or data (e.g., when linking to a category in a forum application).

-**Use ActionHash when** you want to link to or retrieve the authorship or history of an entry (e.g., when distinguishing between two posts with identical content or retrieving the author of a post).
+**Use `ActionHash` when** you want to link to or retrieve the authorship or history of an entry (e.g., when distinguishing between two posts with identical content or retrieving the author of a post).

-**Use AgentPubKey when** you want to link to an agent (such as associating a profile or icon with them) or retrieve information about their history (such as scanning their source chain for posts and comments).
+**Use `AgentPubKey` when** you want to link to an agent (such as associating a profile or icon with them) or retrieve information about their history (such as scanning their source chain for posts and comments).

 You can check out the Core Concepts to dive a bit deeper into [how the distributed hash table helps](https://developer.holochain.org/concepts/4_dht/) to not only make these entries and actions available but helps to ensure that agents haven't gone back to try and change their own histories after the fact.
 But for now, let's dive into links.